soteland/wordpress/DSA.md

 ## Before install
 1. Download fresh new version from Wordpress.org every new install
 1. Extract files to webserver
-1. Create new database user for WP specifically
+1. Create new database and database user for WP specifically
 1. Use long and strong passwords for everything, never reuse
 1. Admin-username is not admin or similar, never reuse